pursuit-curriculum/unit-front-end-web-development/test-with-jest/readme.md

 For example, suppose you have a function called `sum()` that adds two numbers together.
 You could write a test case for this function like this:

-Sure!
-Here's a more detailed explanation of the code I provided in the last answer:

 ```javascript
 test("adds 1 + 2 to equal 3", () => {
   expect(sum(1, 2)).toBe(3);